Blue Kiritsuke 8-in.

 The Shun Blue Kiritsuke is part of the beautiful Shun Blue series.
 The series includes traditional Japanese blade shapes that are essential for preparing the proteins, as well as a selection of all-purpose tools every kitchen needs.
 These exciting knives feature a carbon steel cutting core for a razor-sharp edge and quick re-sharpening.
 For easier care, the "blue" carbon steel core is sandwiched between two layers of mirror-polished stainless steel.
-But note that these knives will need additional care to The beautiful grey PakkaWood® handles are a variation on a traditional Japanese design for a secure and comfortable grip.
+But note that these knives will need additional care to protect the edge from rust.
+The beautiful grey PakkaWood® handles are a variation on a traditional Japanese design for a secure and comfortable grip.

 Designed to meet the demands of the professional chef, Shun Blue line makes this selection of classic Japanese culinary knives available to professionals and avid home cooks alike.